What is it about pregnancy? No really…puking, swelling, aches, pains…and on top of all that your taste buds change? Who decided that was a good idea?

 Blackened Broccoli and Shrimp

-- 1/2 tsp. blackening seasoning (or make your own)
+- 1/2 teaspoon blackened seasoning or make your own

 - salt & pepper to taste